Rob Miller (musician): Tau Cross: 2013–present

 In 2013, Miller formed Tau Cross.
 On 19 May 2015, they released their self-titled debut album through Relapse Records.
 On 21 July 2017, they released their second album Pillar of Fire.
-In July 2019, Tau Cross were suddenly removed from their contract with Relapse Records, after it was discovered that Miller had thanked prominent Holocaust denier Gerard Menuhin in the liner notes for their up-and-coming third album Messengers of Deception.
+In July 2019, Tau Cross were suddenly removed from their contract with Relapse Records, after it was discovered that Miller had thanked a prominent Holocaust denier, Gerard Menuhin, in the liner notes for their up-and-coming third album Messengers of Deception.
 The rest of the band soon distanced themselves from his views on the topic, which led to him continuing the band without any of the then-members.

 Personal life

 Miller identifies as gnostic and believes that the universe is an illusion created by a powerful force, that "is not conscious of the fact that it's not God itself".

-Politically, he is an anarchist, however does not believe that any one personal has the right to impose their politics onto another.
+Politically, he is an anarchist, however does not believe that any one person has the right to impose their politics onto another.

 He has a son named Richard, to a woman he had a relationship with in the '80s.